 Our peer review process is double-anonymized and adheres to the highest global standards.
-Your evaluation ensures scientific rigor, ethical integrity, and clinical relevance are key criteria for our aspirations as a next Q1 and leading journal.
+Your evaluation ensures that scientific rigor, ethical integrity, and clinical relevance remain the key criteria for our aspiration to become a leading Q1 journal.

 Review each manuscript against these three pillars: